Dolores Piñero

-Dr. Dolores Mercedes Piñero, (1892–1975) was one of the first four Puerto Rican women to earn a medical degree.
+Dolores Mercedes Piñero, (1892–1975) was one of the first four Puerto Rican women to earn a medical degree.
 She was also one of the first civilian doctors, and the first Puerto Rican female doctor to serve under contract in the U.S. Army during World War I. During World War I, Piñero helped establish a hospital in Puerto Rico to attend soldiers who had contracted the swine flu.

 Early years

 Piñero was born in San Juan, Puerto Rico at a time when the island was still a Spanish colony.
 There she received her primary and secondary education.
 Spain ceded Puerto Rico to the United States in accordance with the agreement reached in the 1898 Treaty of Paris, which officially ended the Spanish–American War.
 Piñero was sent by her family to Boston, Massachusetts where she became fluent in English and continued her college education.
 In 1913, she earned her medical degree from the College of Physicians and Surgeons in Boston.
 Piñero was one of the first four women from Puerto Rico to earn a medical degree.
 The other three were María Elisa Rivera Díaz and Ana Janer in 1909, and Palmira Gatell in 1910.